ProjectEQ/peqphpeditor/README.txt

 For more help on getting Apache, PHP, or the Editor itself set up, visit http://www.peqtgc.com/phpBB2/viewforum.php?f=29

+For Linux users, note the following.
+- Permissions: If you choose to store these files outside of your normal directory, ensure your symbolic link and physical folder have the same permissions.
+(Recommend 755 for folders and 644 for files)
+- AutoUpdate: You can set the AutoUpdate with the execute flag and run to pull the latest from git and fix permissions if any were changed.

 Step 1:
 Install Apache and PHP.
 You can get from www.apache.org and www.php.net or get an all-in-one package such as XAMPP from www.apachefriends.org.